-OMH's five year "Statewide Comprehensive Plan for Mental Health Services 2006-2010" presents the programmatic and fiscal strategy of implementing an integrated, community-based system of care.
-While OMH intends to continue monitoring the need for State adult inpatient hospitalization, the Plan calls for continued development of a comprehensive and integrated community mental health system, for which OMH proposes sponsoring continued State capital assistance to the voluntary, not-for-profit provider network.
+OMH's five year "Comprehensive Statewide Plan for Mental Health Services" continues to support the programmatic and fiscal strategy of implementing an integrated community based system of care.
+While OMH continues to monitor the need for State adult inpatient hospitalization, the Plan calls for continued development of a comprehensive and integrated community mental health system, for which OMH proposes sponsoring continued State capital assistance to the voluntary, not-for-profit provider network.

-In State Fiscal Year 2007-08, consistent with the Enacted Budget, OMH plans to staff and operate 4,030 beds in adult psychiatric centers.
-In addition, OMH will continue to operate a capacity of approximately 526 children's beds and approximately 695 forensic beds.
-OMH will also continue implementation of its new inpatient Sex Offender Treatment Programs (SOTP) at Manhattan Psychiatric Center, Kirby Forensic Psychiatric Center, Central New York Psychiatric Center, and St. Lawrence Psychiatric Center.
+In State Fiscal Year 2008-09, consistent with the Executive Budget, OMH staffs and operates 4,030 beds in adult psychiatric centers.
+In addition, OMH will continue to operate a capacity of approximately 538 children's beds and approximately 715 forensic beds.
+OMH also continues implementation of the Sex Offender Management and Treatment Act (SOMTA) at Manhattan Psychiatric Center, Central New York Psychiatric Center, and St. Lawrence Psychiatric Center.